ant-design/ant-design/docs/react/use-custom-date-library.en-US.md

 ---
 order: 7.5
-title: Replace Moment.js
+title: Use custom date library
 ---

+Bu default, Ant Design use [Day.js](https://day.js.org) to handle time and date.
+Day.js is an immutable date-time library alternative to Moment.js with the same API.

-You might want to replace Moment.js with another date library (**Ant design currently supports [dayjs](https://day.js.org) and [date-fns](https://date-fns.org)**) to reduce bundle size.
+You might want to use another date library (**Ant design currently supports [moment](http://momentjs.com/) and [date-fns](https://date-fns.org)**).
 We provide two ways to customize:

 ## Custom component